-Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, any shareholder wishing to have a proposal considered for inclusion in our proxy solicitation material for the Annual Meeting of Shareholders to be held in 2008 must set forth such proposal in writing and file it with the Secretary of the Company no later than January 1, 2008, the date that is 120 days before May 1, 2008.
-Further, pursuant to Rule 14a-4, if a shareholder fails to notify us of a proposal before March 16, 2008, the date that is 45 days before May 1, 2008, such notice will be considered untimely, and management proxies may use their discretionary voting authority to vote on any such proposal.
+Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, which we may refer to as Exchange Act, any shareholder wishing to have a proposal considered for inclusion in our proxy solicitation material for the Annual Meeting of Shareholders to be held in 2009 must set forth such proposal in writing and file it with the Secretary of the Company no later than January 1, 2009, the date that is 120 days before May 1, 2009.
+Further, pursuant to Rule 14a-4, if a shareholder fails to notify us of a proposal before March 16, 2009, the date that is 45 days before May 1, 2009, such notice will be considered untimely, and management proxies may use their discretionary voting authority to vote on any such proposal.